kamir/ktxinsights/paper-1/ktxinsights_paper.md

 ### 3.2.
 The Coordinator Collector

 To achieve a complete picture, our architecture includes a `CoordinatorCollector` service.
-This component connects to the Kafka cluster's Admin API to periodically fetch the list of ongoing transactions directly from the transaction coordinator.
+This component is designed for robust, production-ready operation.
+It connects to the Kafka cluster's Admin API and polls for the list of ongoing transactions.

+**Operational Considerations:**
+*   **Polling Strategy:** The collector uses a configurable poll interval (e.g., 15-30 seconds) with exponential backoff and jitter to handle transient broker issues gracefully and avoid creating "thundering herd" problems.
+*   **Filtering and Overhead:** In a multi-tenant cluster, fetching all transactions can be expensive.
+The collector can filter transactions based on `transactional.id` prefixes or regular expressions, allowing operators to focus on specific services and minimize overhead.
+*   **Permissions and Restricted Environments:** The collector requires `CLUSTER:DESCRIBE` ACLs to function.
+In restricted environments where such permissions are not granted, the collector can be run in a `--read-only` mode (the default), where it will not attempt any state-altering operations.
+It fails gracefully with clear error messages if permissions are insufficient.

 This infrastructure-level truth is published to an internal topic and consumed by the aggregator, allowing for a three-way correlation between the application's intended state, the committed state, and the broker's internal state.

+### 3.3.
+Assumptions and Simplifications

+The `ktxinsights` model relies on a set of simplifying assumptions to provide its focused view of transactional health:

+*   **Transaction Definition:** We assume that a "business transaction" can be uniquely identified by a single Kafka `transactional.id`.
+Workflows that span multiple `transactional.id`s are not currently correlated into a single view.
+*   **Structured Event Schema:** The toolkit expects that the application's event stream adheres to a specific, structured schema, including distinct `transaction_open`, `transaction_close`, and `transaction_step` event types.
+This requires some degree of application instrumentation.
+*   **Known Transaction Steps:** For multi-step transaction analysis, the current implementation assumes that the set of expected steps for a given transaction type is known in advance.
+While this is currently hardcoded, a future improvement would be to make this dynamically configurable.

+These assumptions allow the toolkit to maintain a simple, effective, and stateful model of business transactions without the full complexity of a general-purpose distributed tracing system.

 ## 4. Reflections on Measuring Transactional Health

 The dual-consumer architecture does more than just identify aborted transactions; it enables a more sophisticated and holistic understanding of transactional health.
 By observing the full lifecycle of every transaction, we can move beyond simple success rates and introduce new, more powerful metrics.

 ### 4.1.
-Transactional Integrity and Watermarks
+Transactional Integrity and Timestamps

 We propose the concept of **"Transactional Integrity"** as a measure of how closely the committed reality of the system matches the intended business logic.
 A system with high integrity has a minimal number of transactions that are either aborted or "in-flight" for an extended period.

-To quantify this, we introduce a new set of **"Transactional Watermark"** metrics:
+To quantify this, we introduce two complementary metrics:

-*   **High Watermark of Open Transactions:** The timestamp of the most recently opened business transaction.
-*   **Low Watermark of Closed Transactions:** The timestamp of the "oldest" transaction that is still in an `Open` or `TentativelyClosed` state.
-*   **Transactional Integrity Lag (TIL):** The difference between these two watermarks (`High - Low`).
-This single metric represents the "time window of uncertainty" in the system.
-A low, stable TIL indicates a healthy system, while a rapidly growing TIL is a clear sign of a problem, such as a stuck consumer, a producer bug, or broker issues.
+*   **Transactional Integrity Lag (TIL):** The difference between the newest and oldest unresolved transaction timestamps (`Max - Min`).
+While simple to understand, this metric can be misleading.
+A single, genuinely stuck transaction from hours ago would keep the minimum timestamp artificially low, resulting in a massive TIL.
+This would obscure the fact that 99.9% of recent transactions might be processing perfectly.

+*   **P95 Unresolved Transaction Age:** A more robust, percentile-based metric that represents the age of the 95th percentile oldest unresolved transaction.
+This metric is far less volatile and provides a better indicator of systemic health.
+If the P95 age is low, it means that the vast majority of transactions are resolving quickly.
+A rising P95 age is a clear and reliable indicator of a widespread processing issue, while being immune to the effects of a single outlier.

 ### 4.2.
 End-to-End Transaction Lifetime Distribution